 The Wars of the Roses is the name given to a series of conflicts in the fifteenth century fought between the members of the House of Lancaster and the House of York.
 It was called the Wars of the Roses because the House of Lancaster was represented by the red rose and the House of York was represented by the white rose.

-The family tree of Edward III shows the two houses.
+The family tree of King Edward III shows the two houses that fought the Wars of the Roses.
 Members of the House of Lancaster are shown in red and those of the House of York in white.

 Background to the Wars of the Roses